Rafael García Serrano

-Rafael García Serrano (11 February 1917 – 12 October 1988) was a Spanish writer and journalist.
+Rafael García Serrano (11 February 1917 – 12 October 1988) was a Spanish writer and journalist who held a Falangist ideology.
 As a teenager he joined the Spanish Falange and participated as a combatant on the Nationalist side in the Spanish Civil War.

-His first novel, the lyrical "Eugenio o proclamación de la primavera" was written in 1938 when he was recovering from tuberculosis contracted during the Battle of the Ebro.
-That novel was dedicated to the late Jose Antonio Primo de Rivera, the founder of the Falange.
+Throughout his career he worked with multiple media outlets, writing novels themed around the Spanish Civil War and travel diaries.
+Serrano had an active role during the Franco dictatorship, overseeing operation of Arriba España, the official newspaper of the Falange.

 He worked as a screenwriter on a number of films.
 He also directed the 1967 film Lost Eyes.
-In 1943 he was awarded the National Novel Prize for one of his well-regarded war novels, "La fiel infanteria."
-The book was immediately banned for 15 years by the religious censors.

 Garcia Serrano never repented of his Falangist past.
 Despite this, he is still well regarded in Spain for the quality of his writing.